-parameters of the option - buying of EUR put option notional amount EUR 100 000 currency pair EUR/HUF tenor 1 year expiry date (date of exchange rate monitoring) 2 business days before end of tenor exchange rate monitoring EUR/HUF spot rate at 12:00 p.m.
-(CET) on the expiry date settlement date end of tenor spot rate prevailing at pricing 290 EUR/HUF forward rate prevailing at pricing 302 EUR/HUF ATMF volatility 15% strike rate 302 EUR/HUF option premium (payable by the client on the trade date) 3.50% notional amount = 10.57 HUF for each EUR (HUF 1 057 000) possible scenarios on expiry depending on the spot market rates s at 12:00 p.m. on the expiry date exchange rate is above 302 EUR/HUF Your company has a right, but not an obligation to sell euros at the strike rate, but it does not exercise the option.
-Your company can sell euros at the spot rate prevailing on expiry. exchange rate is at or below 302 EUR/HUF Your company has a right to sell euros, and it exercises the option.
-It can sell EUR 100 000 at a rate of 302 EUR/HUF. best-case scenario (treasury transaction on a standalone basis) The EUR/HUF spot rate is below 302 on expiry.
-Your company has a right to sell euros.
-In this case, your company can sell EUR 100 000 at a rate of 302 EUR/HUF. worst-case scenario (treasury transaction on a standalone basis) The EUR/HUF spot rate is above 302 on the expiry date.
-Your company will have a right, which will not be exercised.
-In this case, your company can sell euros at the current spot rate (above 302 EUR/HUF).
+parameters of the option - buying of EUR call option notional amount EUR 100 000 currency pair EUR/HUF tenor 1 year expiry date (date of exchange rate monitoring) 2 business days before end of tenor exchange rate monitoring EUR/HUF spot rate at 12:00 p.m.
+(CET) on the expiry date settlement date end of tenor spot rate prevailing at pricing 290 EUR/HUF forward rate prevailing at pricing 302 EUR/HUF ATMF volatility 15% strike rate 302 EUR/HUF option premium (payable by the client on the trade date) 3.50% notional amount = 10.57 HUF for each EUR (HUF 1 057 000) possible scenarios on expiry depending on the spot market rates at 12: 00 p.m. on the expiry date exchange rate is below 302 EUR/HUF Your company has a right but not an obligation to buy euros, but it does not exercise the option.
+Your company can buy euros at the spot rate prevailing on expiry. exchange rate is at or above 302 EUR/HUF Your company has a right to buy euros, and it exercises the option.
+It can buy EUR 100 000 at a rate of 302 EUR/HUF. best-case scenario (treasury transaction on a standalone basis) The EUR/HUF spot rate is above 302 on the expiry date.
+Your company has a right to buy euros.
+In this case, your company can buy EUR 100 000 at a rate of 302 EUR/HUF. worst-case scenario (treasury transaction on a standalone basis) The EUR/HUF spot rate is below 302 on the expiry date.
+Your company will hav a right, which will not be exercised.
+In this case, your company can buy euros at the spot rate prevailing on expiry (below 302 EUR/HUF).
 The resulting loss equals the amount of the option premium.

-the market value of the position two weeks after the trade date from the customer's point of view market value: the cost of closing the position calculated at a given point of time and under the prevailing market terms and conditions (the deal can be closed with profit if the market value is positive) (assumption: except for the spot market rate, all other factors are unchanged)
+the market value of the position two weeks after the trade date from the customer's point of view market value: the cost of closing the position calculated at a given point of time and under the prevailing market terms and conditions(the deal can be closed with profit if the market value is positive) (assumption: except for the spot market rate, all other factors are unchanged)